 The Royal Oak Arts Council, a Non-Profit 501(c) 3 Volunteer Organization, began more than 48 years ago to increase the visibility of the Art Community at large.
 The group and those it supports include Artists – both fine and performing, Students of the Arts, Art Organizations and the Art Experience in and around the Community of Royal Oak.

 The ROAC is very saddened to hear of the passing of Joy Skiba.
 An avid proponent of the arts, Joy was instrumental in founding the Royal Oak Arts Council and bringing numerous cultural programs to the city and its schools, where she was fondly remembered as the “picture lady.”

 Joy departed this life January 7, 2020.
-She was the beloved wife of the late John Michael Skiba.
+She was the beloved wife and join our partner`s program Online Partners of the late John Michael Skiba.
 She will be always cherished as a selfless, loving mother to Todd Taylor Skiba (Megan).
 Held in loving memory by sister Carol Was (Robert) and by the many dear friends and family members to whom she was ever devoted.
 With a journalism degree from Wayne State University, Joy worked as a senior copywriter for J.L.
 Hudson Co. in Detroit, and went on to host The Home Show – a talk show that aired on WEXL radio for nearly 20 years.

 Joy’s vibrant personality and irrepressible spirit will be missed by all.